axlj45/dotnet-semantic-release/readme.md

 Inspired by the [Semantic Release][0] module for NodeJS, the intent is to completely remove manual intervention from the versioning process by automating the [Semantic Versioning][1] specification during build/release time.

-**Note**: This package is still in a very early phase of development and not in NuGet yet.
+**Note**: This package is still in a very early phase of development.
 Pull requests are welcome.

 ## Usage